AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

         /**
         Method to post user media to Parse by uploading image file

-        - parameter image: Image that the user wants upload to parse
+        - parameter image: Image that the user wants to upload to parse

         - returns: PFFile for the the data in the image */